tribblix/build/patches/openjdk17/README.txt

 JDK17:

+17-2

+More memory stuff; pd_uncommit_memory pd_reserve_memory
+pd_attempt_reserve_memory_at have changed signatures, with an extra bool argument (that appears to be unused, at least linux and aix don't make any use of it; this appears to be a Mac thing)

+17-0/17-1

 Quite a lot of refactoring of the toolchain stuff.

 The page_size rework is really quite massive.
 The old _page_sizes was